imager-io/imager/README.md

 Nothing short of becoming *the industry standard* for image optimization! :)

 More concretely.
-Expose a uniform interface for image transcoding and optimization.
+Expose a uniform interface for image transcoding and optimization of popular codecs.
 Based on off-the-shelf encoders, akin to FFmpeg.
 With support predominately concerned with lossy codecs.